Admissions Review

 • Independent study or self-directed learning - language learning, coding bootcamps, online courses

-The rule of thumb: if you've spent at least 2-3 hours per week for at least a year on something, it can be an Activity List entry.
+The rule of thumb: if you have spent at least 2-3 hours per week for at least a year on something, it can be an Activity List entry.

 How to choose your 10

-Most Korean international school students have more than 10 activities by senior year.
+Most students at competitive high schools have more than 10 activities by senior year.
 Choosing which 10 to include is a real strategic exercise:

 Always include:

-1. Your spike activity — the area where you've gone deepest.
+1. Your spike activity, the area where you have gone deepest.
 This often takes the #1 slot.

-3. Activities that show sustained commitment — 3+ years in the same activity beats 1 year in 5 different ones.
+3. Activities that show sustained commitment.
+Three-plus years in the same activity beats one year in five different ones.

 Writing the descriptions